LeoTurnell-Ritson/bbsync/README.md

    ```
 ### Running bbsync

-To run bbsync, first you should make of copy of and edit the example-bahrc file to fit the users blue bear environment, then source it.
+To run bbsync, first you should make of copy of and edit the example-bahrc file to fit your blue bear environment, then source it.
+Additionaly you'll need to be connected to the blue bear severs.
 To check that the configuration is working try:

    ```sh
    bbsync -c 'echo Hello World!'